camden-smallwood-zz/mtl-arc/README.md

 This is a major work in progress, and will change quite often.
 The core is a bare-minimum C interpreter designed for building Arc on top of.
 It currently consists of less then 700 lines of code.
-My goal is to maintain the simplicity, readability and speed of the core, while defining as much of Arc in Arc itself as possible (like macros).
+My goal is to maintain the simplicity, readability and speed of the core, while defining as much of Arc in Arc itself as possible.
 There is currently no garbage collection; I'm looking over what I consider 'options'.

 Features:
 =========
-* Double-precision floating-point numbers, strings, characters, tables, exceptions, streams
+* Double-precision floating-point numbers, strings, characters, macros, tables, exceptions, streams
 * Implicit string indexing
 * Implicit table referencing
 * Builtin "place" assignments (table & conses)